peinadoginesd/peinadoginesd/README.md

 ### Hi there! 👋

-🔷 My name is Daniel Peinado, from Madrid. :mortar_board: I've recently graduated in Mathematics, 🖥️ specialized in the branch of computer science.
+🔷 My name is Daniel Peinado, from Madrid. :mortar_board: I'm graduated in Mathematics, 🖥️ specialized in the branch of computer science.

-▶️ Here I will upload the code of some work done during my training as a mathematician and of future projects.
+▶️ Here I will upload the code of some work done during my training and future projects.

-🔭 I’m currently looking for internships.

-📚 Improving my English and learning more about data science.

 - ✉️ peinadoginesd@gmail.com